simonjulianl/tp/docs/UserGuide.md

 ![tut-delete-activity-2](images/activityug/tut_delete_activity_2.png)

 &#8291;3.
-If there is any error, the command would turn ren as shown by **1**.
+If there is any error, the command would turn red as shown by **1**.
 Also, the feedback about the error is shown by the feedback box shown at **2**.
 Fix the issue and the command should work correctly now!

 ![tut-delete-activity-error](images/activityug/tut_delete_activity_error.png)